Who’s Moving to Philadelphia? Latest Statistics

 Every year, the population and demographics of major cities across the country change as people come and go.
 During the height of the pandemic, we saw this process rapidly accelerate in ways that hadn’t happened in a long time.

-Who’s Moving Into Philadelphia?
+Who’s Moving to Philadelphia?

 After all, making improvements after moving in is possible, and buyers in today’s market know that.
 With the median year of houses built in Philadelphia standing at 1948, it’s not unusual to find this mentality in the city.

-Taking advantage of the market.
+Buyers are Taking Advantage of the Market

 Who’s Moving Out of Philadelphia?

-Moving closer to family.
+Moving Closer to Family

 Like many populous cities, Philadelphia faced increased mortality rates due to COVID-19 during the last few years.
 Nearly 50% of the population stated that they know someone who has passed away from COVID or related complications.

-Philadelphia has seen a massive decrease in the number of commuters coming into the city, and it is expected that a good proportion of those commuters will not return to working in Philadelphia city five days a week as they did pre-COVID.
+Philadelphia has seen a massive decrease in the number of commuters coming into the city.
+It’s expected that a good proportion of those commuters will never return to working in Philadelphia city five days a week as they did pre-COVID.

 Finally, many people decide to leave an area to look for new opportunities.
 While the unemployment rate in Philadelphia has continued to drop, it is still higher than the national average.
 Many of the positions eliminated were for low-wage workers, and some of these workers are ready to look for opportunities elsewhere.

 What’s Next in Philadelphia?

-As homebuyers look into entering the Philadelphia real estate market and sellers looking to get out, they’re going to continue to see significant shifts.
+As homebuyers look into entering the Philadelphia real estate market and sellers look to get out, the market will continue to see significant shifts.
 Philadelphia properties saw an 11% price increase in the last twelve months, with sold listings leaving the market in just 8 days, and median home sales prices rising by 10.2% year-over-year.